qwertyquerty/pypresence/README.md

 * `client_id`: OAuth2 App ID  (found at https://discordapp.com/developers/applications/me) [string]
 * `pipe`: Pipe that should be used to connect to the Discord client.
 Defaults to 0, can be 0-9. [int]
 * `loop`: Your own event loop (if you have one) that PyPresence should use.
 One will be created if not supplied.
 Information at https://docs.python.org/3/library/asyncio-eventloop.html [asyncio event loop]
-* `handler`: The exception handler PyPresence should send asynchronous errors to.
+* `handler`: The exception handler pypresence should send asynchronous errors to.
 This can be a coroutine or standard function as long as it takes two arguments (exception, future).
 Exception will be the exception to handle and future will be an instance of [asyncio.Future](https://docs.python.org/3/library/asyncio-task.html#asyncio.Future) [function]

 ----------